The Journey So Far

 - Capture and share key takeaways from meetings that allow your EM to ensure nothing falls through the cracks, and empower them to deliver meaningful experiences to your network beyond that single interaction?

 All that’s just scratching the surface.
 If you’re serious about maximizing your partnership with your assistant, working with a coach is one of the best ways to reach that level as quickly (and painlessly) as possible.

-Execs with a limited vision for the role of an EA undercut the success of that relationship from day one.
-One of the primary reasons this happens is that people still view EAs as mere service providers.
+Execs with a limited vision for the role of a virtual Executive Assistant undercut the success of that relationship from day one.
+One of the primary reasons this happens is that people still view virtual Executive Assistants as mere service providers.

 In contrast, the execs I’ve seen achieve the most success with their assistants view them as partners, rather than just “assistants.”
 For these execs, this hire meant founding a new two-person team (the exec and the EM) with a single goal: Empowering the executive to contribute to the success of their team at the highest level.